jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ![image](https://github.com/user-attachments/assets/ce5a7ae9-1650-4033-80fc-5cfeff0d575a)

 > Note that App Connectors is for APIs and not for Conditional Access Session Control, these are 2 seperate things.
-Also note for malware policy to work with M365 you need to enable the above for M365
+Also note for malware policy to work with M365 you need to enable the above for M365, for app governance actions you will need M365 Apps.

 ## App Onboarding and Maintenance